emberjs/rfcs/text/0685-new-browser-support-policy.md

 documentation and release blog posts (see below), and generating the default `config/targets.js` for new Ember apps and addons.

+### Deprecation

+We will add a deprecation to Ember CLI that shows when users have any unsupported browser in there `targets.json`, along with a guide for updating to modern targets.

 ### Implementation timeline

 This policy drops support for a major browser, and therefore can only be